-HOW TO LOSE WEIGHT ON A NIGERIAN DIET
+HOW TO LOSE WEIGHT WITH NIGERIAN FOOD

 How do I lose weight while still eating my delicious Nigerian foods?
 This is a common question I get nearly every day because a lot of us believe that it is impossible to lose weight while eating our local foods.
 Well, good news to you today, Nigerian foods are not the problem, our major issue is how we eat it day in and out.